fay067/CSC522_P08_Project/README.md

 # CSC522_P08_Project

-This project construct under python3 environment and some of grapg analysis run on the jupyter note book.
-To set up the enviornment please follow the steps as below:
+This project construct under python3 environment and some of graph analysis run on the jupyter notebook.
+To set up the enviornment please follow the steps.

+# Install Pyhton3 environment and jupyter notebook
 First, install python3 environment and jupyter notebook.
 It can be used either homebrew or anaconda.
 To download anaconda:
 ```